adorsys/open-banking-gateway/docs/architecture/dictionary.md

 Information used to identify the Tpp application in the ASPSP environment.
 Like a TPP QWAC certificate.

 ### <a name="TppConsentSession"></a> TppConsentSession
+- [FinTechContext](dictionary.md#FinTechContext): Data needed to authorize the FinTechApi (FinTechSSLCertificate, ApiKey, SignedJWT)
-Information associated with the consent initialized by the ASPSP.
-Containing ConsentId, ConsentData, AspspConsentSessionRedirectUrl, ...
+- [PsuConsentSession](dictionary.md#PsuConsentSession): Information associated with the consent initialized by the TPP at the ASPSP interface.
+- Additional information not available in the PsuConsentSession: Containing ConsentId, ConsentData, AspspConsentSessionRedirectUrl.

 ### <a name="OnlineBankingApi"></a> OnlineBankingApi
 Generally the online banking application on an ASPSP.
 In redirect cases, the ASPSP OnlineBankingApi establishes a direct session with the PSU to allow the PSU to identify himself, review and authorize the consent.